 I think what I love most about LA is that no one bats an eyelash when you tell them you’ve been manifesting more abundance in your life, or that you just can’t commit right now because well, “Mercury is in retrograde.”
 There are a handful of things that are completely acceptable to do and talk about in LA that would be considered strange and likely comical in other parts of the world.
 Like shopping at Erewhon for starters, but I’ll save that for another story on overpriced Keto bread (bet you can’t wait).

 Getting a life coach is one of those things.
-It didn’t quite click until I told a friend about my latest exploration into life coach land and her reply was, “Oh my god, that’s SO LA.”
-I never thought I’d jump on the life coach train myself, but six months in and all of a sudden I’ve become everything my former self thought I despised.
+It didn’t quite click until I told a friend about my latest exploration into life coach land and she replied, “Oh my god, that’s SO L.A.”
+I never thought I’d jump on the getting a life coach train myself, but six months in and all of a sudden I’ve become everything my former self thought I despised.
 That annoying Monday morning person?
 I’m her.
 The positive vibes mantra lover, is me IRL.
 Most shockingly, I even journal now (more on that later).

 Generally speaking, I’m the perfect candidate.
 I love anything taboo.
 The more ridiculous a concept sounds, the more my ears perk up with interest.
 Anyone else?
 If that’s also you, why are we like this?

 Once I settled on a coach and had my first session, I felt “the shift” almost instantly but without really noticing it was happening.
 The biggest change?
 I started to feel more secure and less paranoid.
 This was a total game changer for me.

 If you’re seeking guidance but don’t know where to start, you’ve come to the right place.
 Also, the fact that you recognize you need and want help is an accomplishment in itself.
 So pat yourself on the back for that little win and let’s dive in.